 I found an opossum in my pool the other morning.
 I was unsure if Opossums could swim, so I decided to do some research.

-Find out more about opossums swimming below with tips to keep them out of your pool or pond.
+Please find out more about opossums swimming below with tips to keep them out of your pool or pond.

 Are Opossums Good Swimmers?